issalig/toshiba_air_cond/README.md

 - Operational.

 # Software installation
-Code is developed in Arduino for ESP8266 and in particular Wemos B1 mini board.
-Basically it as WebServer that serves a webpage and communicates with the client by means of WebSockets.
+Code is developed in Arduino for ESP8266 and in particular for Wemos D1 mini board.
+Basically it is a WebServer that serves a webpage and communicates with the client by means of WebSockets.
 Some nice features are OTA updates, WifiManager and others ...

 ### Dependencies